WaimenMak/Benchmarking-Crowd-Flow-Prediction/README.md

 * train_station_model: The .mod file for the train station model.

 ## Extract the scenario data
+`sc sensor` and `sc sensor 2` contain the raw flow data.
 For folder `sc sensor`, we have the following data structure:
 ```python
 # Juptyer script
 parent_dir = './sc sensor/'